cmusv/pysheetgrader-core/README.md

 This feature allows the instructor to specify the minimum score for every sheet and corresponding message in the SheetGradingOrder sheet.
 So, if for any sheet, a student scores less than the minimum value, the student does not get the feedback for questions answered in that sheet.
 The student instead receieves a message in the report saying "Need more work to recieve a grade".

-Below is an example of the SheetOrder sheet:
+Below is an example of the SheetGradingOrder sheet:
 ![Image of the Check Order with Minimum Work](readme_images/min_work_crop.png)

 If there is no minimum threshold for any sheet, in that case, 0 is used as the default threshold.